ChelseaLura/espresso-what/README.md

 # espresso-what

 I love coffee, specifically espresso.
-This application allows users to visualize the different parts of espresso drinks, in order to learn more about different drinks they could order at a cafe.
+This application allows users to visualize the different parts of espresso drinks, in order to learn more about the different drinks they could order at a cafe.

 #### Story Time